meMDV-prog/Induction-Program-Report/README.md

 Prof. Harleen Kaur from the Computer Science Department spoke about the values and culture of the institution.

-- She reminded us that **Guru Nanak Dev Engineering College is not just named after Guru Nanak Dev Ji — it embodies his spirit, values, and teachings**.
+- She reminded us that **Guru Nanak Dev Engineering College is not just named after Guru Nanak Dev Ji but it embodies his spirit, values, and teachings**.
-- Her message highlighted the importance of compassion, discipline, and selfless service — principles that are deeply rooted in the college's environment.
+- Her message highlighted the importance of compassion, discipline, and selfless service principles that are deeply rooted in the college's environment.